syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Validation.md

 _DataGrid with Email field validation_

-> _Note: GridTemplateColumn and GridUnboundColumn do not support the GridValidationMode in ‘InEdit’ mode._
+N> GridTemplateColumn and GridUnboundColumn do not support the GridValidationMode in ‘InEdit’ mode._